flancia-coop/doc.anagora.org/social-coop-tech-group.md

 ## $NEXT
 - [[flancian]] should we reboot runko at some point? :)
 - follow up on issues in bug tracker
+- schedule and announce the next meeting time
 - your topics here :)

 ## [[2022-11-28]]